Learn

 Now, I’m sure some people will just think: “Why not do both - increase our income/savings and improve our returns?”

 Unfortunately, it doesn’t really work that way.
 It's simply not easy to find which investments are going to outperform in advance.
-If it was, index funds would be a tiny little niche corner of the investment world, reserved for lazy people, instead of a key pillar in the industry like they’ve become.
+If it was, index funds would be a tiny little niche corner of the investment world, reserved for lazy people, instead of a key pillar in the industry as they’ve become.

-Trying to juice returns is far less dependable, and as we’ve shown, even less impactful than strengthening our personal finances.
+Trying to juice returns is far less dependable, and as we’ve shown, even less impactful than strengthening our finances.
 I hope this article empowers you to take control and grow your portfolio as we move into the new year.

-Until next time, happy holiday season, and happy long term investing!
+Until next time, happy holiday season, and happy long-term investing!

 Dave